WHAT THIS POST IS ABOUT. It’s about an innovative app that helps me manage a heart condition.

 As I’ve already stated, I am not going into great detail about what Notion is or how I even use it, except to say . . .

 Notion is organic.
 It morphs as I discover my needs and what works for me, both in my life and in the application.
 I want to add this information . . .
 I want to see it this way . . .
 I want to add notes here . . .
-I want to do this, this, and this . . .
+My needs change . . .

 After several false starts, I created a Health & Well Being “dashboard”, where I’ve linked to separate database pages for Heart Rate, ECG and Afib, Blood Pressure, and Health Notes and Observations.
 On the same page, I have links Doctor Visits, Medications, Health History, and Irregular — the book I’m thinking of writing about living with Afib.

-Amazingly, I can see the big picture view of all of this and be only a click or two away from drilling down into a table of Heart Rate values collected over the past several months or a query away from filtering and sorting the data into views for a particular need or to show the doctor at my next visit.
+Amazingly, I can see a big picture view of all of this and be only a click or two away from drilling down into a table of Heart Rate values or a query away from filtering and sorting the data into particular views to show a doctor at my next visit.

-To give you an idea of Notion in action, I just now called my cardiologist to pass along an observation I made regarding new medication, a result of collecting, sorting, and trying to understand the data I’ve put into Notion.
+To give you an idea of Notion in action, I just now called my cardiologist to pass along an observation I made regarding a new medication the doctor has me taking.
+Not long after I started taking an Afib-specific drug, I noticed my daily average heart rate was increasing, while instances of Afib were reducing.

 Until then . . .